pzzd/statistics-probability/notes/probability.md

 P(X=5) = (<sup>6</sup><sub>5</sub>) * 0.7<sup>5</sup> * 0.3<sup>1</sup> = 6 * 0.7<sup>5</sup> * 0.3<sup>1</sup> = .303

 P(X=6) = (<sup>6</sup><sub>6</sub>) * 0.7<sup>6</sup> * 0.3<sup>0</sup> = 1 * 0.7<sup>6</sup> * 0.3<sup>0</sup> = .118

+## Expected value of a binomial variable

+E(X) = np
+- X = number of successes after n trials
+- p = the P(success) in each trial
+- trials are independent; p is constant

+Example: A trial is a free throw and success is making the shot.
+Your P(success) is 0.3.
+You are going to take 10 shots.
+So, E(X) = 10 x 0.3 = 3.
+Makes sense!